tamohakem/assigments/assignment3/submissions/tamohakem/README.md

 Collecting system logs provides a comprehensive record of system behavior, errors, security events, and performance metrics.
 Logs serve as a valuable resource for troubleshooting, monitoring, security analysis, compliance, and continuous improvement of computer systems and applications.

 ## DevOps and Agile Transformation principles and methodology

-1. Communication, Collaboration and Automation are key aspects of a successful DevOps implementation.
+1. Communication, Collaboration and Automation and key aspects of a successful DevOps implementation.
 Describe why these traits are important in a DevOps transformation process.

 Communication, collaboration, and automation are crucial elements in a successful DevOps implementation.
 They play significant roles in facilitating efficient processes, enhancing productivity, and promoting a culture of continuous improvement.
 Let's delve into the importance of each of these traits in a DevOps transformation process: